 - If you feel more adventurous, instead of hiking back to the Grindelwald First station, you can follow trails no.3 to Feld and Bussalp or no. 4 to Waldspitz and Bort (one of the middle stations from where you can ride the aerial cable car back down to Grindelwald)

 - There are several more activities such as first glider, first flyer, first mountain cart and trottibike – the tickets for all these can be purchased along with your cable car ticket from the Firstbahn station in Grindelwald

 Have you been to Bachalpsee?
-Drop us a comment with your favourite part of the trip.
+Drop me a comment with your favourite part of the trip.
 Are you planning a trip to the Jungfrau region (or looking for the best place to visit in Switzerland?!)?
-Let us know if you have any questions.
+Let me know if you have any questions.

 If you found this useful, please share and spread the love!